simonesilvestroni/m2m-website/_posts/2021-04-06-daw-from-logic-to-pro-tools-to-reaper-part-3.md

 ### Quick built-in edits

-Reverse, normalize, loudness normalize, you name it.
+Reverse, peak normalize, loudness normalize, you name it.

 ### Actions list

-Open it with the keystroke `?`, filter all the actions by typing in the search box and find anything in seconds.
+Open it with the keystroke <kbd>?</kbd> then filter by typing in the search box and find anything in seconds.
 The list includes Cockos’ own scripts, third-party add-ons and all the personal custom-created ones.

 ### Markers and regions